Four Findings for Curious Creatives-Issue 144

 Quote of the week:

-Hand Lettering inspiration of the Week: Ben Shahn
+Hand lettering inspiration of the week: William Ellis

 We LOVE research and learning as a way to get inspired and boost ideas and creativity!!
 So, Kenzie and I are going to be sharing the inspiration that we collect here in our second newsletter…. once a week!!!